TheRainbowPhoenix/MQ/README.md

 MQ supports profiling with [Tracy](https://github.com/wolfpld/tracy).

 After cloning, build the Tracy server.
 The GUI uses [nativefiledialogs-extended](https://github.com/btzy/nativefiledialog-extended) for file dialogs, which tries to use the XDG portal by default on Linux.
-If this doesn't work for you (there's an exlicit error), try to configure with `-DGTK_FILESELECTOR=1`.
+If this doesn't work for you (i.e. you get an error message when using open/save file features in the GUI), try to configure with `-DGTK_FILESELECTOR=1`.

 ```bash
 cd 3rdparty/tracy